family picnic park uk

 Summer Specials

-Outdoor swimming pools charge less than indoor facilities.
-Droitwich Lido costs £4.50 for adults, £3 for children during peak summer.
-Pick-your-own farms offer brilliant value.
-We spent £15 strawberry picking and left with 3kg of fruit plus two hours of family fun.
-Many local parks also host free summer events, from outdoor cinema screenings to music festivals; consult your local council’s event calendar.
+Outdoor swimming pools often have lower charges than indoor facilities.
+For example, Droitwich Lido charges around £4.50 for adults and £3 for children during peak summer.
+Pick-your-own farms provide great value; a £15 visit could yield 3kg of fruit along with several hours of family activity.
+Local parks frequently host free summer events, such as outdoor cinema screenings and music festivals.
+Consult your local council’s event calendar for details.

 Transport Hacks to Slash Costs